Table of Contents

 5. Being afraid to test and learn

 When your business is new, everything you try is new.
-Not everything will work out, but you can’t be afraid to try more new things.
+Not everything will work out, but you can’t be afraid to try more new things and learn from your mistakes.
 Being agile and able to pivot shows strength and can benefit your business much more than sticking with a plan that has only proven itself to fail.

 Your employees have to feel safe knowing that they can try and fail, as long as they also